ant-design/ant-design/docs/spec/data-display.en-US.md

 > Note:
 >
 > 1. Cards are usually arranged according to the grid, and a maximum of four lines is recommended.
 > 2. In the limited card space, you need to pay attention to the spacing between the information.
 If the information is too long, you can cut off the information.
-For example, "Ant Design is suitable for the middle station..."
+For example, "Infra Design is suitable for the middle station..."

 ---